ChinmayDakhave/ProdigyIntern/README.md

 # ProdigyIntern
-This is a Task 01 of my internship In Prodigy Infotech!
-To Create a bar chart or histogram to visualize the distribution of a categorical or continuous variable, such as the distribution of ages or genders in a population.
+This is a Task 02 of my internship In Prodigy Infotech!
+Perform data cleaning and exploratory data analysis (EDA) on a dataset of your choice, such as the Titanic dataset from Kaggle.
+Explore the relationships between variables and identify patterns and trends in the data.